Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 “Guerlain Spa library installed in the former vaulted bank, pool under Art Nouveau glass roof.”

-The Waldorf Astoria Amsterdam occupies six Golden Age Dutch townhouses, gabled facades aligned along the city's most beautiful canal.
+The Waldorf Astoria Amsterdam occupies six Golden Age Dutch townhouses, gabled façades aligned along the city's most beautiful canal.
 We enter through a veined white marble lobby, five-metre ceilings, Bohemian crystal chandeliers suspended above a monumental staircase.
 The rooms blend restored period panelling and signed contemporary furniture, some overlooking the Herengracht with original sash windows.
-The spa pool occupies a former vault room, exposed brick vaulting and zenithal glass roof.
+The spa pool occupies a former vault room, exposed brick vault and zenithal glass roof.
 The Goldfinch restaurant serves reimagined Dutch cuisine, North Sea produce and Westland vegetables.
-From 2 182 € a night, we pay as much for the address as the listed building.
+From 2 182 € per night, we pay as much for the address as the listed building.
 Impeccable service, discreet clientele, one of Amsterdam's few palaces that merits the title ✨

 Who is it for?